What is Co-Fund NI?

-Through Co-Fund NI £12.5million will be made available to invest alongside business angels and business angel syndicates (hereafter referred to as "private investors" or "syndicates") into eligible SME's based in Northern Ireland.
-When matched 45% public with 55% private investors on a deal-by-deal basis this will give an overall "fund" size of £28m.
+The Co-Fund NI programme makes available £47.3 million to invest alongside private investors such as business angels or business angel syndicates (hereafter referred to as ‘private investors’ or ‘syndicates’) into eligible SME's based in Northern Ireland.
+When matched 35% with 65% private investors on a deal-by-deal basis this will give an overall ‘fund’ size of £136.3 million.

 This initiative is provided by Invest Northern Ireland and part-financed by the European Regional Development Fund under the Invest for Growth and Jobs Programme 2014-2020.